bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ---
 **Extra Section 2:** Genome-wide STR catalogs from running TandemRepeatFinder

-To generate a comprehensive catalog of pure repeats in hg38, I ran [TandemRepeatFinder](https://github.com/Benson-Genomics-Lab/TRF) with very large mismatch and indel penalties (1000000) that basically disallow any mismatches or indels, and a small Minscore parameter to include even short stretches of repeats:
+To generate a comprehensive catalog of pure repeats in hg38, I ran [TandemRepeatFinder](https://github.com/Benson-Genomics-Lab/TRF) with very large mismatch and indel penalties (=1000000) that basically disallow any mismatches or indels, and a small Minscore parameter to include even short stretches of repeats:

 ```
 trf catalog.txt 2 1000000 1000000 80 10 8 2000 -ngs -d
 ```

-I then post-processed the output to discard homopolymers and loci than contain fewer than 3 repeats of a motif.
+I then post-processed the output to discard homopolymers and loci than contained fewer than 3 repeats of a motif.
 The resulting catalog is available here:

 <table>